griffin-school/course-materials/instructions/kahn-academy-instructions.md

 ## Project Demos
 Whenever you finish a project, we will have a one-on-one demo where you show me your project.
 This has many benefits.
 As a software developer, you will constantly demo your work to others in your project or organization so this is good practice for that.
 Most importantly I can see how you structured your code and how much effort you put into the project.
 It also gives you an opportunity to ask questions and get feedback.

-Once you finish a project, one at a time bring your laptop up to my desk for a demo!
+Once you finish a project, one at a time, bring your laptop up to my desk for a demo!
+If someone else is alraeady deomoing, keep working until I'm available.
 If my desk doesn't work I can come to you.